LeonSering/nvim_config/keymappings.md

 E - expand all
 W or C - collapse all

+# Visual-Multi (multiple cursors)
+Ctrl-m - search for word under cursor (selection in visual mode) Ctrl-M - search for word under cursor (selection in visual mode) and select all Ctrl-Up/Down/Left/Right - add cursor at current location and move to direction

+## in visual-multi mode:
+Tab - switch between cursor and extend mode
+[movement] - move all cursors (in extend mode j/k moves to start/end of line; use Shift-Up/Down instead) Up/Down/Left/Right - move independent of other cursors Ctrl-Up/Down/Left/Right - toggle additional cursor at current location and move to direction Shift-Up/Down/Left/Right - switch to extend mode and select in the direction n/N - go to next/previous match and add a cursor there q/Q - remove current cursor and go the next/previous match ]/[ - go the next/previous cursor o - switch to other side of selection (in extend mode) [Space][Space] followed by
+    a - align at cursors
+    C - case conversion menue
+    n - add increasing numbers (starting with 1)
+    0n - add increasing numbers (starting with 0)

 # LSP
 [Space]a - code action
 [Space]d - peek definition